vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/config.md

 Also, presentation feature will add a 700KB size chunk (mostly is `reveal.js`) to your output.

-So please use the options below and enable ONLY the feature you want to use.
+Please use the options below and enable ONLY the feature you want to use.

 :::